At a glance

 Marengo Woods Sanctuary (Talbot County)

 In 1989, a group of local landowners donated this 49-acre parcel to MOS in memory of Margaret Shortall and Herbert Austin.
 Their goal was to preserve the land in an area that was undergoing extensive logging operations.
-Thanks to their efforts, Marengo Woods is now part of a 100+-acre forest in an area dominated by farmland.
+Thanks to their efforts, Marengo Woods is now part of a swath of over 1,200 contiguous acres of protected forested lands, in an area otherwise dominated by farmland.
 A stone monument commemorating the donation sits at the entrance to the Sanctuary near the corner of Marengo Rd. and Gregory Rd.